DATAPORNme/dataporn/_posts/2019-10-13-data-erection.md

 date:   2019-10-13
 ---

-Sit in your morning at your boring desk
+Sit in the morning at your boring desk

 drag yourself to the data lake with a nuisance